 Simple, sparse, Clouser style bait fish flies are still some

 of the best flies for salmon and sea-run cutthroat fishing.

 Your Olympic Peninsula Fly Fishing Guide and Instructor

 I am guiding fly fishers on the Olympic Peninsula beaches, rivers and streams.
-We walk and wade, or row along the shorelines in the dory, fly fishing for sea-run Coastal Cutthroat trout in freshwater and saltwater, and in the rivers for Cutthroat trout and summer steelhead.
-This is all strictly catch and release, traditional, barbless single hook, fly fishing only.
+We walk and wade, fly fishing for sea-run Coastal Cutthroat trout in freshwater and saltwater, and in the rivers for trout and summer steelhead.
+This is strictly catch and release, traditional fly fishing only.
 Lunch, snacks, soft beverages, and use of some equipment is included.
-I also offer personalized and private fly fishing and fly casting instruction for beginners through advanced casters.
-I would be happy to help you plan your Olympic Peninsula fly fishing adventure, for all levels of ability, beginner to expert.
-Public presentations, Naturalist Guide, rowboat picnics, tide pool and river trail day trips.
-Please call, write or email for booking details.
-Now booking for April through October and beyond.
+I also offer personalized, private and group fly fishing and fly casting instruction, for beginners through expert casters.
+I would be happy to help you plan your Olympic Peninsula fly fishing adventure.
+I also do public presentations for civic groups, private gatherings, and fly fishing clubs, Naturalist guide, rowboat picnics, tide pool and river trail day trips.
+Please call, write, or email for booking details.
+Now booking fall 2017!

 Little Stone Flyfisher